powiedl/parseUdemySeiteMitNotizen/README.md

 ## The backend
 It is "ready" for now.

-In the future maybe I add some (or all) of the following features:
-* Storing the information parsed out of the HTML file in some kind of database (neccessary for all other features).
-* Storing the original and the edited version of a note (if it will be possible to edit the notes in the React app), this would be needed to keep the edited version of the notes if you reupload a course HTML.
-* Tagging notes (from the backend perspective this means storing the tags to the note and/or the course - depending which elements it will be possible to tag)

 ## The frontend
 Started to experiment with a possibility to edit the notes (Quill and react-quill).
-This broke the nicely rendering of the notes as HTML Elements.
+This broke the nicely rendering of the notes as HTML elements.
 Now I'm trying to get the nice rendering back - without loosing the possibility to edit the notes.

-In the future maybe I add some (or all) of the following features:
-* Tagging notes and/or courses (at the moment I think this would be more useful for the notes).
-* Possibility to filter notes based on the tags.
+Succeeded - nice rendering of notes as HTML elements is back and it is also possible to edit the notes.
+But as I start editing a note it will be displayed as "changed" (although at this moment I haven't changed anything).

 # Project contents